JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 ### Tension spline

-If your data is noisy, you'll want to use the `TensionSpline` class instead.
+If your data is noisy, you'll want to use the `SmoothingSpline` class instead.
 In this example we sample a smooth function (sine) and contaminate it Gaussian noise,
 ```matlab
 N = 30;
 L = 10;